ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 {:beta}
 <!--#/istutorial#-->

-In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying an image classification (visual recognition) application.
+In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying a text analysis application.
 You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} components - applications and jobs to the project.
 You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} components.
 You will also understand the auto-scaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.
 {:shortdesc}

 {{site.data.keyword.codeenginefull_notm}} provides a platform to unify the deployment of all of your container-based applications.
 Whether those applications are functions, traditional 12-factor apps, batch workloads(run-to-completion) or any other container-based workloads, if they can be bundled into a container image, then {{site.data.keyword.codeengineshort}} can host and manage them for you - all on a Kubernetes-based infrastructure.
 And {{site.data.keyword.codeengineshort}} does this without the need for you to learn, or even know about, Kubernetes.
 The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure needed to host it.
 It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).

 {{site.data.keyword.codeengineshort}} helps developers by hiding many of the complex tasks like configuration, dependency management etc., {{site.data.keyword.codeengineshort}} simplifies container-based management and enables you to concentrate on writing code.
 It also makes available many of the features of a serverless platform, such as "scale-to-zero".

+With {{site.data.keyword.nlufull}}, developers can analyze semantic features of text input, including categories, concepts, emotion, entities, keywords, metadata, relations, semantic roles, and sentiment.

 ## Objectives
-{: #image-classification-code-engine-objectives}
+{: #text-analysis-code-engine-objectives}

 * Understand {{site.data.keyword.codeenginefull}} and how it simplifies the developer experience.
 * Understand how easy it is to deploy and scale an application using {{site.data.keyword.codeengineshort}}.